Silver Sea Oxeye Daisy (Borrichia frutescens)

-Its best suited in coastal planting, close to the sea shore amongst other coastal plants such as the Salt Bush, Goldenrod, Saltgrass.
+Its best suited in coastal planting, close to the sea shore amongst other coastal plants such as the Salt/Broom Bush, Goldenrod, Saltgrass.

 It reaches heights of 3-5 feet tall, making the Sea Oxeye work well as low hedge or filler plant.
 When planted in its native habitat, it’s a low maintenance plant, creating a wonderful habitat for indigenous wildlife.

 The Silver Sea Oxeye Daisy has silver/green leaves with a yellow daisy type flower.
 It has a slight woody look to it, adding wonderful texture and color to your coastal garden.
 Its yellow flowers bloom in Spring and Summer, potentially blooming all year round in South Florida.